 7. Make beds and tidy bedrooms

 Each child is responsible for making their bed and tidying their room.
 I don’t expect perfection from this, but that at the minimum the bed linen is straightened and items are removed from the floor.
+To help reinforce this good habit, I find that drawing their attention to how nice it is to come home from school to a neat bedroom helps a lot.
+It makes it easier for them to settle after school, and get stuck into the homework later.

 8. Children pack their bags